10Mzys/website/_pages/about.md

 Recent News
 ======
-* Our recent work `[Gaussian and Bootstrap Approximation for Matching-based Average Treatment Effect Estimators](https://arxiv.org/abs/2412.17181)' is now avaible on Arvix!
+* Our recent work [Gaussian and Bootstrap Approximation for Matching-based Average Treatment Effect Estimators](https://arxiv.org/abs/2412.17181) is now avaible on Arvix!
 Taking ATE as an example, we provide a general framework for non-asymptotic statistical inference via a local geometric concept called `stabililization'.
 * I joined the Department of Statistics, Harvard, on September 1, 2024, as a Postdoctoral Fellow.